Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ms.workload: identity
 ms.date: 05/15/2019
 ms.author: rolyon
-ms.openlocfilehash: edb20221862e6439b3bc574995f4037cbc95f8f9
+ms.openlocfilehash: ed143f85b4372348baa1d74b4ec7a7447943a74f
-ms.sourcegitcommit: 2e4b99023ecaf2ea3d6d3604da068d04682a8c2d
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67668857"
+ms.locfileid: "74418482"
 ---
-# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Tutorial: Conceder um acesso de utilizador aos recursos do Azure com o modelo RBAC e do Resource Manager
+# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Tutorial: Grant a user access to Azure resources using RBAC and Resource Manager template

-[Controlo de acesso baseado em funções (RBAC)](overview.md) é a maneira que gerencie o acesso aos recursos do Azure.
-Neste tutorial, crie um grupo de recursos e conceder um acesso de utilizador para criar e gerir máquinas virtuais no grupo de recursos.
-Este tutorial concentra-se sobre o processo de implantação de um modelo do Resource Manager para conceder o acesso.
-Para obter mais informações sobre como desenvolver modelos do Resource Manager, consulte [documentação do Resource Manager](/azure/azure-resource-manager/) e o [referência de modelo](/azure/templates/microsoft.authorization/allversions
+[Role-based access control (RBAC)](overview.md) is the way that you manage access to Azure resources.
+In this tutorial, you create a resource group and grant a user access to create and manage virtual machines in the resource group.
+This tutorial focuses on the process of deploying a Resource Manager template to grant the access.
+For more information on developing Resource Manager templates, see [Resource Manager documentation](/azure/azure-resource-manager/) and the [template reference](/azure/templates/microsoft.authorization/allversions
 ).

 Neste tutorial, ficará a saber como:

 > [!div class="checklist"]
-> * Conceder acesso para um utilizador com um âmbito de grupo de recursos
+> * Grant access for a user at a resource group scope
 > * Validar a implementação
 > * Limpeza